Vasari Corridor: History

-After the Ponte Vecchio the corridor passes over the loggiato of the church of Santa Felicita; at that point it had a balcony, protected by a thick railing, looking into the interior of the church, to allow the Grand Duke's family to follow services without mixing with the populace.
+After the Ponte Vecchio, the corridor was forced to pass around the Mannelli Tower, after the family who owned it staunchly opposed its demolition; the corridor was subsequently attached to the tower's western side with stone brackets.
+The corridor passes over the loggiato of the church of Santa Felicita; at that point it had a balcony, protected by a thick railing, looking into the interior of the church, to allow the Grand Duke's family to follow services without mixing with the populace.